-- Giving assistance to acts of academic misconduct/dishonesty. - Fabricating data. - Submitting someone else's work as your own. - Unauthorized use during an examination of electronic devices such as cell phones, text messaging devices, palm pilots, computers or other technologies to retrieve or send information.
+- Giving assistance to acts of academic misconduct/dishonesty. - Fabricating data (in whole or in part). - Falsifying data (in whole or in part). - Submitting someone else's work as your own. - Unauthorized use during an examination of electronic devices such as cell phones, text messaging devices, palm pilots, computers or other technologies to retrieve or send information.